 Firm leaders are deeply involved in diversity initiatives that create opportunities for associates to provide feedback, such as through their personal involvement in affinity groups and mentoring circles.
 Women@Weil developed the mentoring circle concept, which later expanded to include circles open to all associates.
 Associates may opt to join an all women circle, an associate of color circle, or an LGBTQ+ circle depending on their preferences.

-Lyuba Goltser, a partner in Weil’s public company advisory group, who co-led a women’s mentoring circle with Barry for many years and now co-leads one with business finance and restructuring co-head Matt Barr.
+Lyuba Goltser, a partner in Weil’s public company advisory group, co-led a women’s mentoring circle with Barry for many years and now co-leads one with restructuring co-head Matt Barr.
 In describing Weil’s leadership involvement in mentoring circles, she says: “Mentoring circles provide intimate group settings in which associates share their perspectives and provide feedback to leadership, as well as receive professional guidance from partners and peers.
 Leading a circle with Barry, he was never afraid to address, and in fact, seeks feedback on tough issues ranging from the experiences of women of color to the challenges working moms face.
-He takes what he learns from our mentoring circle to advance the firm’s strategy.
+He takes what he learns from our mentoring circle to advance the Firm’s strategy.
 Now I have the opportunity to help provide that perspective with another leader.”

 CA: Mental wellbeing has become an important topic in the legal industry over the past few years.
 As people who have navigated the demands of the legal world and risen to senior positions, how do leaders and managers demonstrate best practices for maintaining good mental health?

-“He [Barry Wolf] takes what he learns from our mentoring circle to advance the firm’s strategy.
+“He [Barry Wolf] takes what he learns from our mentoring circle to advance the Firm’s strategy.
 Now I have the opportunity to help provide that perspective with another leader.”
 Lyuba Goltser, partner in Weil’s public company advisory group.

 CA: What do firm leaders do to collaborate with clients and promote D&I in the legal industry and beyond?